tmedwards/sugarcube-2/docs/api/api-passage.md

 <span id="passage-api-prototype-method-description"></span>
 ### `<Passage>.description()` → *string*

-Returns the description of the passage (created from either an excerpt of the passage or the [`Config.passages.descriptions`](#config-api-property-passages-descriptions) object).
+Returns the description of the passage, created from either an excerpt of the passage or the [`Config.passages.descriptions` setting](#config-api-property-passages-descriptions).

 #### Since: